NomadNaomie/nobspw/README.md

 ## Validations

-NOBSPW currently validates for the following, in this order:
+NOBSPW_RAILS7 currently validates for the following, in this order:

 ```ruby
 password_empty?